JacobMacInnis/primethree-server/README.md

 #### PrimeThree Server is an API server built to sync with PrimeThree Client (React App) However it is a fully functioning server that you can use with your front end program of choice.

 # Instructions
-- choose Clone in the github repo and copy the web URL (https://github.com/JacobMacInnis/primethree-server.git)
+- Choose Clone in the github repo and copy the web URL (https://github.com/JacobMacInnis/primethree-server.git)
 - Open CLI and cd to desired location
 - Enter following git commands

 $ git clone https://github.com/JacobMacInnis/primethree-server.git
 $ cd primethree-server
 $ npm install

 - and to turn on the server locally

 $ node app.js